wrighteagle2d/wrighteaglebase/README.md

 - `void Behavior*::Plan` in `src/Behavior*.cpp` implement planning part of behaviours
 - `void Behavior*::Execute` in `src/Behavior*.cpp` implement executing part of behaviours

-A good start to hack the team is digging into `void Behavior*::Plan` functions.
+A good starting point to hack the team is digging into `void Behavior*::Plan` functions.